speedxy/Screendesign-Presenter/README.md

-#Screendesign Presenter
+#screens: Screendesign Presenter

 With this tool, you can easily present your screen designs.
 You can present either complete designs or desings who are split into separate images.
-Just add the elements in `<div id="wrapper"></div>` and you are done.
+Just create a project folder in /screens and add your designs.
+Now you can access your project for presentation via /project-name.

 ##Keyboard control
 Key     | Action